 A member may elect to make contributions on a pre-tax or post-tax basis to the Plan in amounts equal to a whole percentage of the member's eligible compensation, subject to the following limitations.
 If the member is not a part of the highly compensated group, the member may contribute up to 50% of eligible compensation.
 If the member is a part of the highly compensated group, contributions may not exceed a reduced percentage of eligible compensation that is determined by the Company and communicated to members from time to time.
+Employees who have or will have attained age 50 as of the end of the Plan year may elect catch-up contributions up to a statutory limit (\$15,500 for 2014).

-The Company, in its sole discretion, may make matching contributions at the end of each plan year to each member's account in an amount equal to 50% of a member's qualified contributions for the plan year, which is between 1% and 6% of a member's eligible compensation.
+The Company, in its sole discretion, may make matching contributions at the end of each plan year to each member's account in an amount equal to 50% of a member's qualified contributions for the plan year (not including catch-up contributions), which is between 1% and 6% of a member's eligible compensation.
 Under this formula, a member can receive a maximum matching contribution of 3% of eligible compensation.
-Members receive matching contributions in the Hudson Global Stock Fund.
+Members receive matching contributions in the Company's common stock fund ("Hudson Global Stock Fund").
 Matching contributions may be redirected immediately, subject to applicable Company policy, after they are allocated to the members' accounts.
-During April 2014, the Company issued 117,705 shares of its common stock with a market value (as of the date of issuance) of \$429,623 as its matching contribution.
-Additionally, \$125,682 from the Plan's forfeitures account was utilized to purchase units in the Hudson Global Stock Fund to offset the Company's match as of December 31, 2013.
+During March 2015, the Company issued 116,095 shares of its common stock with a market value (as of the date of issuance) of \$320,422 as its matching contribution.
+Additionally, \$42,133 from the Plan's forfeitures account was utilized to purchase units in the Hudson Global Stock Fund to offset the Company's match as of December 31, 2014.

 The Company may make profit-sharing contributions in addition to the matching contributions in such amounts, if any, as may be determined by the Company's Board of Directors, in its sole discretion.
 Any such amount will not be in excess of the maximum amount deductible by the Company for tax purposes.
-There were no profit-sharing contributions in 2013 and 2012.
+There were no profit-sharing contributions in 2014 and 2013.